THEATRE MAKING - 2022/3

 Module code: APP2002

 This module enables students to consider the key roles, processes, principles, skills and techniques required to facilitate creative project management, in a variety of contexts.
 These may include, but are not limited to schools, small scale theatre, site specific theatre, fringe theatre, community groups, professional training, education outreach activities and online learning, across diverse global communities.
 Through guided and independent case studies, students will explore the component collaborative processes required of the creative projects and begin to understand and critically evaluate their own entrepreneurial skills, processes and aspirations in relation to case study practitioners and companies.
+Students will be encouraged to foster an understanding of relevant sustainable financial and business models.

 Guildford School of Acting